-Recently, several states and municipalities in the United States, such as California, Illinois, New York State, and New York City have recently adopted "pay-to-play" and placement agent rules which, in addition to imposing registration and reporting requirements, limit our ability to charge fees in connection with certain of our private capital and real estate capital advisory engagements or restrict or prohibit the use of placement agents in connection with investments by public pension funds.
-These types of measures could materially and adversely impact our capital advisory business.
+Recently, several states and municipalities in the United States, such as California, Illinois, Ohio, New Mexico, New York State, and New York City have recently adopted "pay-to-play" and placement agent rules which, in addition to imposing registration and reporting requirements, limit our ability to charge fees in connection with certain of our capital advisory engagements or restrict or prohibit the use of placement agents in connection with investments by public pension funds.
+These types of measures could materially and adversely impact our global capital advisory business.